navyayvan/ride-wit-me/README.md

-#Contigo a Full Stack Rails App!
+#Contigo.

 ##About
-ConTigo is built by @Navya Lakkaraju, @Derek Nuzum, @Cassandra Aguiar, and @Jonathan Stevenson.
-ConTigo is used to link riders sharing the same desinations with popular transportaion serivces like Uber and Lyft.
-The idea came to be from our desire to save money, and our fondness of ridehsaring but wanted it avialable at anytime.
+ ConTigo is a a social ride-share service in which commuters of Lyft and Uber can see if others nearby might be going the same way.
+Save money, make connections!

+ ConTigo, born from the powerful combination of an empty wallet and love of convenience, is the brain child and full stack Rails application built by @Navya Lakkaraju, @Derek Nuzum, @Cassandra Aguiar, and @Jonathan Stevenson.

 ##Technologies used
-  * Ruby
-  * Ruby on Rails
+  * HTML5/CSS3
   * SASS
+  * Javascript
+  * PostgreSQL
+  * Git/Github and Heroku
   * Bootstrap
-  * PostgreSQL
-  * HTML
-  * Javascript
-  * Github and Heroku
-  * Logo Pop (Creating our logo)
-  * Git
+  * JQuery
   * Google Maps API
   * Facebook API
   * Lyft and Uber API